Tag Archives: the death of Allen Toussaint

 Now, we’re the ones who are… blue, that is.
 As Allen Toussaint belongs to the ages.
 And pages of musical history.

-Oh, and he also loaned his name to a major New Orleans thoroughfare formerly known as Robert E. Lee Boulevard.
+Oh, and no minor footnote here, he also posthumously loaned his name to a major New Orleans thoroughfare formerly known as Robert E. Lee Boulevard.

-But, brother Allen, rest in power and musical paradise, thanks for all you brought us and taught us through all those years.
+Brother Allen, rest in power and musical paradise, thanks for all you brought us and taught us through all those years.

 And for all that MUSIC!